MissMendonca/restaurant_seasons/README.md

     i.
 View the menu online, so they have the opportunity to know what the restaurant offers beforehand;
     ii.
 Book a table online, so they guarantee they will have a table at their chosen time;
     iii.
 View a list of upcoming events taking place at the restaurant, so they can book tickets in advance;
     iv.
-Get to know the history of the restaurant and their main members, which let them create impressions of the restaurant;
+Get to know the history of the restaurant and their main members;
     v.
 Get in touch with the restaurant, so they can receive extra information given by a member of the staff.